search

 Trading Hours in Major Countries

-The foreign exchange market is often referred to as the “market that never sleeps” because trading is possible 24 hours a day.
+The foreign exchange market is often referred to as the “market that never sleeps” because trading is available 24 hours a day.
 Although it is called a “market,” the foreign exchange market does not have a centralized exchange like the stock market.
-The time periods centered around business hours in various countries—when foreign exchange trading by financial institutions and institutional investors is most active—are referred to as “XX markets.”
-Due to time zone differences, the Oceania market opens first, followed by the Tokyo market as the morning begins.After that, markets in London (Europe) and New York open in succession, creating a system that allows trading at any time throughout the day.
+The time zones where foreign exchange trading by financial institutions and institutional investors is most active—centered around business hours in various countries—are referred to as “XX markets.”
+Due to time zone differences, the Oceania market opens first, followed by the Tokyo market as the morning begins there.After that, markets in London (Europe) and New York open in succession, creating a system that allows you to trade at any time throughout the day.

-As foreign exchange markets around the world open one after another in this way, the "Tokyo Market," "London Market," and "New York Market"known as the three major marketsare characterized by high trading volumes and are periods when distinctive price movements are most likely to occur.
-Additionally, the Oceania markets (Wellington and Sydney), which are the first to open among major markets, exhibit price movements that differ from those of the three major markets.
-Therefore, please ensure you fully understand the characteristics of each trading session before beginning your trades.
+As foreign exchange markets around the world open one after another in this way, the "Tokyo Market," "London Market," and "New York Market"—often referred to as the three major marketsare characterized by high trading volumes and are times when distinctive price movements are most likely to occur.
+Additionally, the Oceania markets (Wellington and Sydney), which are the first to open among the major markets, exhibit price movements that differ from those of the three major markets.
+Therefore, please ensure you fully understand the characteristics of each trading session before you begin trading.

 各国市場の取引時間 各国市場の取引時間